-These critical accounting policies and the related judgments and estimates are discussed in the MD&A contained in our 2018 Form 10-K, except that effective January 1, 2019, we adopted new guidance for lease accounting that superseded the previous guidance.
-The new guidance and its affect is described Notes 18 and 20, respectively.
+Our critical accounting policies and the related judgments and estimates are discussed in the MD&A contained in our 2018 Form 10-K, except for certain updates regarding our goodwill impairment assessments, which are described below, and our adoption of new guidance for lease accounting effective January 1, 2019, which is described in Notes 18 and 20.
 There have been no other material changes to our critical accounting policies as described in the MD&A contained in our 2018 Form 10-K.